 In Resisting Reduction, Joi Ito invites us to consider a new paradigm of technology development, a collaborative model; one where we transmit our ideas, goals, dreams, and complexities to one another, person-to-person; sharing more than what is programmable into an algorithm.
-It's about trying to affect change by operating at the level songs do.
+It's about trying to affect change by operating at the level songs do.1 As I read this essay I thought immediately of social work, which does this so naturally.
+The power of the profession lies in its unusual mix of systems thinking and heart.
+Social work brings dynamic thinking to some of the stickiest human problems, courage to tough conversations, and warmth to the process of making change on the individual and group level.
+This human-centered tenacity builds the bones of a new technological era.

 Humans—messy, complicated, emotional, rational humans—are what make our social systems so complex.
-Ito describes this human complexity, beginning at the most basic, cellular level: “individuals themselves are systems composed of systems of systems”.
+Ito describes this human complexity, beginning at the most basic, cellular level: “individuals themselves are systems composed of systems of systems”.2

 These already fascinatingly complex beings create families, friendships, communities, cultures, and social systems and networks become exponentially more complex.
 Technology, now an embedded feature in these human systems, affects each member of a system directly or indirectly; the collateral impact in our individual lives and communities, unfathomable.